antalike/MemOS-Docs/content/en/overview/quick_start/overview.md

 When building applications with large models, a common problem is: **How can AI remember users’ long-term preferences?**
 MemOS provides two core APIs to help you achieve this:

-- `addMessages` — Submit raw conversations to us, we automatically process and store them as memory
+- `addMessage` — Submit raw conversations to us, we automatically process and store them as memory
-- `searchMemories` — Recall relevant memories and optional suggested instructions in subsequent conversations, making AI responses more aligned with user needs
+- `searchMemory` — Recall relevant memories and optional suggested instructions in subsequent conversations, making AI responses more aligned with user needs

 ![image.svg](https://cdn.memtensor.com.cn/img/1758180109237_8ubv8n.svg)